Palm tree at Clearwater Beach in Florida

 Dolphins jumping in the wake of the Sea Screamer boat in Clearwater Beach, Florida

-Clearwater offers much more outside of the beach.
+There’s is so much to do off the beach too which is why all the tourists make their way over here.
 Here, you will also find great shopping, waterfront restaurants, and attractions such as the Clearwater Marine Aquarium.
-Did you know that Clearwater was voted the best beach town in Florida by readers of USA Today?
-Check out my must-dos in Clearwater for more ideas to add to your vacation itinerary.
+Check out my must-dos for more ideas to add to your vacation itinerary.

 A few tips to make your visit more enjoyable…

 *Finding parking here is miserable.
-I have never seen so many cars driving around looking for a spot (and this went on up until we left at around 11pm).
+I have never seen so many cars driving around looking for a spot at the ame time (and this went on up until we left at around 11pm).
 Start your trip off on the right foot by taking the Jolley Trolley as opposed to driving yourself, or better yet, book a hotel directly on the beach.

-*An unlimited trolley pass is only $5 with reduced rates for seniors.
+*An unlimited trolley pass is available with reduced rates for seniors.
 There are several locations throughout Clearwater, Dunedin, Tarpon Springs, and Palm Harbor area.
-Check the Trolley schedule for full details.
+Check the Trolley schedule for full details and updated info.

-*Bring with plenty of water and sunblock if visiting during the hot afternoon.
+*Bring with plenty of water and sunblock if visiting during the hot afternoon hours.
 Also a few snacks is always a smart idea.
-Avoid the overpriced stands.
 A morning or late evening visit is recommended due to the insanely hot afternoon temps and crowds.
+Of course, off season would be your best bet if you don’t want to lie around in the heat.
+On the other hand, it’s too cold to swim in the winter.
+Late spring/early fall would be my top picks.

 *Book a hotel within walking distance from the beach for easy access.
 The Sandpearl is a highly regarded resort with great amenities.